An introduction for sole traders to the long version of the Self Employment page of the Self Assessment tax return in

 If you are a subcontractor in the construction industry, put into box 81 the tax which was taken off your earnings by your contractors.
-This is because HMRC take this tax into account when working out how much tax you should pay this year - it counts as part of your tax bill, so if you miss it out you'll pay too much tax!
+This is because HMRC takes this tax into account when working out how much tax you should pay this year - it counts as part of your tax bill, so if you miss it out you'll pay too much tax.

-The balance sheet boxes, 83-99, are optional, and whether they should be filled in is open to debate.
-Some accountants advise they should be filled in so that HMRC don't think you have anything to hide, while others say there's no need to give HMRC more information than you have to.
+The balance sheet boxes, 83-99, are optional.
 They won't affect the amount of tax you pay, so the choice is yours whether to fill in these boxes.

 Class 4 National Insurance exemption